lucamienert/NautilusNewDocument/README.md

 ## Description

-Allows you to create a new document threw Nautilus via right click on `New Document`
+Allows you to create a new document through Nautilus via right click on `New Document`

 Works with GNOME Shell 3.38.3 and above!